 U.S. industries currently account for about one-third of energy use in the United States.
 Energy-intensive industries use large amounts of energy to chemically or physically transform raw materials into products such as aluminum, chemicals, forest products, glass, metals, mining, and petroleum refining.

-On-going research and development in this area creates new opportunities for these commercial and industrial facilities to improve the efficiency of their processes through state-of-the-art technology and energy management practices.
+Ongoing research and development in this area creates new opportunities for these commercial and industrial facilities to improve the efficiency of their processes through state-of-the-art technology and energy management practices.

-Industrial and manufacturing operations with energy intensive processes as well as large institutional or commercial sites may realize a sizeable savings in energy costs through the application of a combined heat and power system or district energy project.
+Manufacturing operations with energy intensive processes as well as large institutional or commercial sites may realize a sizeable savings in energy costs through the application of a combined heat and power system or district energy project.
 Look to us for objective, data-driven, technical assistance to help determine the best technology to meet your objectives.

-The Clean Power and Industrial Efficiency program has experience in a variety of technologies and fuel sources.
 Our comprehensive approach to energy challenges, conducted from a neutral perspective, allows for an objective analysis of the best alternatives, leading to the most effective results.